JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 Instead of manually editing `PythonCallDeps.toml`, you can use the submodule `PythonCall.Deps` to manage the Python dependencies of the current Julia project.

+These functions are for interactive use, **do not call them from packages!**

 ```@docs
 PythonCall.Deps.status
 PythonCall.Deps.add